We Are BFA

 Our team has grown to meet these challenges and areas of expertise, supplementing our traditional strengths in customer insights, business, and financial modeling, policy and regulatory development, with new expertise in fintech, and quantitative analytics.
 Moreover, through our work, we have decided to move beyond the concept of financial inclusion to pursue the more challenging goal of strengthening the true meaning and impact of finance for life.

 In 2019 we undertook a thorough review of BFA’s strategy.
 Our vision became more ambitious.
 Through our work, we are contributing to building inclusive and competitive economies, to empower people to improve their lives and to create a sustainable and equitable world.
-We are drive proactive responses to some of the world’s most pressing challenges including effective and sustainable development, poverty reduction, achieving fulfilling employment in the age of automation, bridging digital divides, developing better participatory and evidence-informed governance, and mitigating the migratory and climate crises.
+We help drive proactive responses to some of the world’s most pressing challenges including effective and sustainable development, poverty reduction, achieving fulfilling employment in the age of automation, bridging digital divides, developing better participatory and evidence-informed governance, and mitigating the migratory and climate crises.

 We work at the frontiers of applied research and innovation.
 In addition to our own knowledge, skills, and experience we harness data science, economic analyses, financial tools, artificial intelligence, human-centered design, and lean product development.
 Together with partners and clients, we craft efficient digital solutions that enable individuals, organizations, and communities to address vulnerabilities and shape their own future.